eevee/eev.ee/content/2015-02-13-starbound-airlock.markdown

 title: Starbound airlock
 date: 2015-02-13 18:42
-category: rescued from twitter
+category: blog
-tags: starbound, puzzles
+tags: starbound, making things, puzzles

 Starbound is a 2D exploration and building game currently in development.
 Yes, yes, it's like Minecraft, except 2D, and with actual art, and fun.